POC Coron Air SPIN Review

 This helmet boasts a high level of comfort.
 It is heavily padded and the padding feels extremely plush on the head and against your skin.
 The ear pockets are very well designed, and despite the heavy padding, your ears are more or less free within the helmet and you can hear surprisingly well while wearing it.

 POC uses slightly unorthodox sizing designations.
 Instead of having small, medium, large, and extra-large sizing, they use XS-S, M-L, and XL-XXL.
 Our M-L test helmet fit our Large-headed tester well, and it came with extra pads to help fine-tune the fit for different head sizes and shapes.
 We didn't experience any pressure points or hot spots.
 Testers did agree, however, if one area were to become problematic, it could be the area above the brow where the helmet contacts the forehead.
 Again, we felt the fit was great, but there was the potential for a little bit of pressure there.
-As we sweat into this helmet, the padding packed-out just slightly over time and repeated use.
+As we sweat into this helmet, the padding packed out just slightly over time and repeated use.

 We feel the POC Coron Air Spin delivers a high level of protection.
 This helmet has a substantial and confidence-inspiring feel.
 It carries EN 1078, CPSC 12.03, ASTM F1952 certifications.
 It is also DH certified which cannot be said about all of our enduro-focused helmets.
 As much as we took issue about ventilation and weight with the Coron, there is no doubt it feels more robust than the other enduro-focused helmets.

 The Coron Air SPIN has a fiberglass shell that is lined with multi-impact EPP foam.
 Among enduro-oriented full-face models, the Coron has more shell coverage and quite a lot of foam and padding.
-This certainly adds a little weight compared to the lighter, more breathable competition, but its also adds to its robust, protective feel.
-The Coron comes with POC's SPIN (Shearing Pad INside) padding, a unique rotational impact protection system.
+This certainly adds a little weight compared to the lighter, more breathable competition, but it also adds to its robust, protective feel.
+The Coron comes with POC's SPIN (Shearing Pad INside) padding, a unique impact protection system.
 With SPIN, POC has essentially created a slip-plane within the helmet's padding, as opposed to putting one under the padding like the MIPS system.
-SPIN is intended to reduce the rotational forces of an angled impact and POC claims that SPIN also absorbs direct impact forces too.
+SPIN is intended to reduce the rotational forces of an oblique impact and POC claims that SPIN also absorbs direct impact forces too.
 It is always difficult to analyze how well these slip planes work, but in our opinion, new helmet technology that supposedly improves safety is usually a good thing.

 If protection takes precedence over ventilation and weight in your search for an enduro-focused helmet, then we feel the Coron Air Spin is a great option.

 Our size M/L Coron Air Spin test helmet weighs 41-ounces.
 This is among the heaviest helmets in this review and is by far the heaviest in the enduro sub-category.
-This is not a featherweight enduro lid like some of the competition, instead, it feels more like a full on DH helmet made for ripping laps off the chairlift all day.
+This is not a featherweight enduro lid like some of the competition, instead, it feels more like a full-on DH helmet made for ripping laps off the chairlift all day.
 This weight is a bit of a double-edged sword.
 It makes us less inclined to pedal around with it all day, but it also gives it a very substantial feel that most of the other enduro helmets can't quite match.

 The problem for the Coron Air Spin is that it is marketed as an enduro-oriented helmet.
 This means you are supposed to be hauling this helmet around all-day long during an enduro race.
 It's no big deal if the POC helmet is a couple of grams heavier than the enduro-focused competition.
 The problem is, this lid is approximately a pound heavier than our favorite lightweight and breathable helmets.
 That said, it does have a more substantial feel that we feel expands its usefulness beyond the enduro application, and we'd feel comfortable ripping bike park laps on the DH bike in it.